duffqiu/centos-vagrant/README.md

 # centos-vagrant
 vagrant file to build a kubernets cluster which container 1 master and 3 nodes.
-You done't need to create complicated ca files and do a lot of configuration
+You don't need to create complicated ca files and do a lot of configuration

 ### Why don't do that with kubeadm